continuous-dems/workshop-coastal-coupling-2026/modules/01-getting-started/index.md

 **One of the version commands fails**

 Do not install or update the package yourself during the workshop.
-Show the error to an instructor.
+Show the error to an instructor in the chat.

 **I am not sure which directory I am in**